 Contact Our NYC Murder Defense Attorneys

-As mentioned earlier, we at Kaplan Lawyers PC believe that no one should have to walk alone.
-Through the use of cutting-edge technology, and with the help of deep, technical know-how, Kaplan Lawyers PC have crafted hard-fought strategies that’ll provide for you a strong and steadfast defense.
+As mentioned earlier, we at Tucker Lawyers PC believe that no one should have to walk alone.
+Through the use of cutting-edge technology, and with the help of deep, technical know-how, Tucker Lawyers PC have crafted hard-fought strategies that’ll provide for you a strong and steadfast defense.
 We know how intimidating a murder charge can seem, and we are here to help.
 If you’re unsure as to the extent of your rights, or don’t know where else to go, contact us today.